mvs-develop/dev.bitshares.works/docs/bts_guide/accounts/bts_membership.rst

 :(Annual Members):  This membership has been removed. (*see the below notes)

-To find out your Membership stats on the BitShares UI wallet, go to your account menu and select **Membership stats**.
+To find out your Membership stats on the DNA UI wallet, go to your account menu and select **Membership stats**.
 You can find your current membership status and the *upgrade fee* to become a LTM.

 .. note:: In Q1/2016, the *annual membership* has been removed from the code base and no longer exists.
 References to this kind of memberships can be safely ignored.